If you’re new to Townhouse or just in need of a how-to refresher then we’re here to help!

 As a user of this website and/or our services (referred to as “you” / “your”), your use will be deemed to constitute your acceptance of these terms and conditions.

 The Jericho Writers Community (known as ‘Townhouse’) has been created and is operated by Jericho Writers.
-Our address is: 4 Acer Walk, Oxford, OX2 6EX, UK.
+Our address is: Box 321, 266 Banbury Road, Oxford, OX2 7DL, United Kingdom.
 Jericho Writers offers editing, courses, events and membership to writers from around the world.
 You can read more about us here.

 It is free to use this community and you do not need to be a paying member of Jericho Writers to do so.
 To find out more about membership of Jericho Writers, see our membership page.